Three Flags: Provenance

 The painting was acquired by the Whitney Museum of American Art in New York City for $1 million in 1980 from art collectors Burton and Emily Hall Tremaine, to celebrate its 50th anniversary.
+At the time, The New York Times reported that it was believed to be the highest price paid for a work by a living artist.
 Since the early 1960s, Three Flags has been included in numerous exhibitions, and different kinds of books and magazine articles focused on art and American history.